techiediaries/techiediaries/_posts/2019/Angular/2019-06-06-angular-material-tutorial-example.md

 At this time, Angular Material 8 is the newest version.

-In this tutorial, we'll see how to add Material Design to Angular 8 in two ways:
+In this tutorial, we'll see how to add Material Design to Angular 10 in two ways:

 - The long way: by following a bunch of steps manually.
 This works for Angular 4+ versions.
 - The short way: by using the `ng add` command to quickly add Angular Material in one step using Angular Schematics.
 This method only works with Angular 6+.

+> Learn to build a CRM UI with [navigation using Angular Material 10](https://www.techiediaries.com/angular-material-navigation-toolbar-sidenav/).

 ## Step1: Installing Angular Material 8 and Angular CDK

-Head over to your terminal, navigate inside your created Angular front-end application and then run the following commands to install Angular Material 8 and Angular 8 CDK
+Head over to your terminal, navigate inside your created Angular front-end application and then run the following commands to install Angular Material 8 and Angular 10 CDK

 ```bash
 $ npm install --save @angular/material @angular/cdk